2.5 Corporate responsibility

 United Internet AG’s Management Board and Supervisory Board consider it their responsibility to ensure the Company’s continued existence and create sustainable value through responsible corporate management that takes a long-term perspective.
 For United Internet, running a business involves more than pursuing economic goals – it also has an obligation to society, the environment, employees, and other stakeholders.

-The Company’s Sustainability Report 2021 will be published in April 2022 (at https://www.united-internet.de/en/investor-relations/publications/reports.html) and thus fulfills the disclosure requirements of the CSR-RUG and the transparency requirements of stakeholders.
+The Company’s Sustainability Report 2022 will be published in late March 2023 (at https://www.united-internet.de/en/investor-relations/publications/reports.html) and thus fulfills the disclosure requirements of the CSR-RUG and the transparency requirements of stakeholders.

 In addition to the CSR-RUG, reporting is based on the internationally recognized Sustainability Reporting Standards published by the Global Reporting Initiative (GRI).
-The non- financial statement is prepared in accordance with the GRI Standards: Core option.
+In accordance with the new structure of the standard, the Sustainability Report corresponds to the option: “With reference to the GRI Standards”.
 Both the CSR-RUG and the GRI Standards expect information to be presented on how the material topics and their impacts are managed, and in particular the associated goals and measures, and the procedures used for risk identification and mitigation.
-The CSR-RUG uses the term “policy” (“Konzept”) in this context, whereas the GRI talks about the “management approach.”
-The latter term is also used in the non- financial statement of United Internet and thus also comprises the CSR-RUG’s “policies”.
 In addition, the European Commission’s Guidelines on non-financial reporting are applied, which build on Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups – the European Directive underlying the CSR-RUG.